-Dear Fellow High Schoolers,
+Dear High Schoolers,

 As a senior, I’ve learned a few tricks that helped me get good grades and avoid burnout.
 With the end of the semester coming up, I thought I’d share some of what I learned.